Libbya-crick/Libby-Lab-Website-2/index.md

 {% capture text %}

-Lab opening in January 2026!
+Join our growing team!
 We are actively recruiting scientists at all levels passionate about embryonic development, tissue engineering, and epigenetic regulation of fate.

 {%
   include button.html